 Breakfast and check out at the hotel and transfer to the airport for a flight to Rio de Janeiro.
 Upon arrival you will be met by a driver guide, who will transfer you to the hotel in Copacabana.
 Evening at leisure and overnight at the hotel.
 [B]

-After breakfast get ready for your morning tour of Corcovado.
+After breakfast you will be picked-up for your morning tour.
 From any place of the city, the visitor can see the most beautiful postcard of Rio de Janeiro: Christ the Redeemer statue in the mountain of Corcovado located at 2,330 ft. above sea level and inaugurated in 1931.
-This tour begins in the Cosme Velho neighborhood from where the cog train starts a trip through the Tijuca Forest, the largest urban forest in the world, up to the statue.
-Once there, a panoramic and extraordinary view of Rio will be seeing including the Sugar Loaf, the Guanabara Bay, the beaches of Southern Zone and the Rodrigo de Freitas lagoon.
-After the visit of the Corcovado, the tour will continue to São Conrado area with a brief stop at the Pepino beach from where you can appreciate the flight of the hang gliding.
+From our hotel we ride through some of the iconic areaa of Rio such as the Lagoon and Botanical Gardens to head to the Cosme Velho neighborhood from where the cog train starts a trip through the Tijuca Forest, the largest urban forest in the world, up to the statue.
+Once there, a panoramic and extraordinary view of Rio can be seen including the Sugar Loaf, the Guanabara Bay, the beaches of Southern Zone.
 Rest of the day at leisure and overnight at the hotel.
 [B]

 Day 7: Rio de Janeiro